cztomczak/cefpython/docs/Build-instructions.md

 On Linux if there are errors about missing packages or others, then see solutions in the [Possible errors](#possible-errors) section.

-The commands below will build CEF from sources with custom CEF Python patches applied and then build the CEF Python package. "xx.x" is version number and "ninja-jobs 4" means to run 4 parallel jobs for compiling, increase it if you have more CPU cores and want things to build faster:
+The commands below will build CEF from sources with custom CEF Python patches applied and then build the CEF Python package. "xx.x" is version number and "ninja-jobs 4" means to run 4 parallel jobs for compiling, increase it if you have more CPU cores and want things to build faster.

+The commands below checkout for example "cefpython57" branch that includes Chromium v57.
+When cloning repository you should checkout a stable branch which are named "cefpythonXX" where XX is Chromium version number.

 ```
 git clone https://github.com/cztomczak/cefpython.git
 cd cefpython/
+git checkout cefpython57
 mkdir build/
 cd build/
 python ../tools/automate.py --build-cef --ninja-jobs 4